Academic Support and Resources

 - Use the resources that are available.
 In addition to open communication with your teachers, take advantage of the resources that are available to all students:

-- Freshman Academy After-School Intervention - during 2018-19, 9th graders were able to attend a separate after-school program to complete missing assignments with one of the Freshman Academy teachers.
+- Freshman Academy After-School Intervention - 9th graders are able to attend a separate after-school program to complete missing assignments with one of the Freshman Academy teachers.

 - Other teacher availability - some teachers are available for extra help on other days at lunch or before or after school on certain days.